 Step 10: Pickup your registration package at the CMTC info booth.

-Event Check In will take place on Wednesday, May 12, 2021, from 4:00 p.m. to 7:00 p.m. at the CMTC information booth located in front of the Grand York Ballroom at the Sheraton Parkway Toronto North.
-Contestants must pay their registration fees in full in order to receive their registration package, which includes the CMTC program book, awards ceremony tickets, and badges which permit access to the convention site and awards ceremony.
+Event Check-In will take place on Wednesday, May 12, 2021, from 4:00 p.m. to 7:00 p.m. at the CMTC information booth located in front of the Grand York Ballroom at the Sheraton Parkway Toronto North.
+Contestants must have no outstanding balance on their CMTC account to receive their registration package at event check-in.
+The registration package includes the CMTC 2021 program book with the weekend itinerary, contestant badge, and applicable visitor passes and/or awards ceremony guest tickets.
+The contestant badge and/or visitor passes permit access to the convention site and awards ceremony.

 CMTC holds auditions to scout aspiring models, actors, singers, and dancers who are ready to take the next step in their pursuit of a career as a model or performer.
 Anyone, regardless of experience, may attend an audition, but not everyone will be invited to attend the convention.